JetBrains/kotlin-web-site/docs/topics/mpp/mpp-build-native-binaries.md

 By default, export works non-transitively.
 This means that if you export the library `foo` depending on the library `bar`, only methods of `foo` are added to the output framework.

-You can change this behavior using the `transitiveExport` flag.
+You can change this behavior using the `transitiveExport` option.
 If set to `true`, the declarations of the library `bar` are exported as well.

 <tabs>